LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/graffiti/graffiti.md

 	<!-- ...and then our own script -->
 	<script type="text/javascript">

-		var slackForm = document.getElementById("slackForm");
+		// first get a reference to the form var slackForm = document.getElementById("slackForm");

 		// right before the form submits, execute the function called populatePayloadField